 “Obstetric fistula is a disease of poverty and inequity that should not exist, but continues to persist,” said Nardos.

 Obstetric fistula is a devastating birth injury that affects almost exclusively women in low and middle income countries.
 These women develop a traumatic injury to their bladder, vagina and/or rectum as a result of prolonged obstructed labor due to lack of access to timely obstetric care.
 It can be easily treated by surgery, but Nardos explains a more permanent solution needs to be focused on prevention taking into account the social and political determinants of health.

-The MSSI has long wanted to focus on obstetric fistula—the institute had received numerous requests for a panel discussion on the topic in the past five years, according to Kwame Agyire, MSSI’s executive director.
+The MSSI has long wanted to focus on obstetric fistula—the institute had received numerous requests for a panel discussion on the topic in the past five years, according to Kwame Agyire-Tettey, MSSI’s executive director.
 “MSSI in 2021 sought the assistance of the University of Minnesota to help plan and execute the panel discussion,” said Agyire.
 “With the UMN’s acceptance of the request, the university put together a team of highly respected top notch obstetric fistula experts, both from the African region and internationally to be on the panel discussion.”

 "Training regarding obstetric fistula has been lacking in West Africa,” said Myron Aldrink, MSSI board chair.
 “But the two-day fistula panel was very successful, and over 400 medical professionals attended.
 We very much appreciate the UMN partnership and their proactive efforts to support healthcare training and our joint efforts to improve the local healthcare systems in West Africa."

 During the two-day training, an interprofessional panel shared their experiences launching programs in their countries to support women living with fistula.
 MSSI often serves as a connector and facilitator in training and events in West Africa, and these webinars helped audiences recognize the complexity of fistula care and its impact on women.